Violent Night: Box office

 Violent Night grossed $50.1 million in the United States and Canada, and $26.5 million in other territories, for a worldwide total of $76.6 million.

 In the United States and Canada, the film was projected to gross around $10 million from 3,682 theaters in its opening weekend. it made $4.9 million on its first day, including $1.1 million from Thursday night previews, and went on to debut to $13.5 million, finishing second behind holdover Black Panther: Wakanda Forever.
-The film fell 37% in its sophomore weekend to $8.7 million, remaining in second.
+The film fell 37% in its second weekend to $8.7 million, remaining in second.

 Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 73% based on 208 reviews with an average rating of 6.5/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 74% based on 215 reviews with an average rating of 6.5/10.
 The website's critics consensus reads "Violent Night isn't as wildly entertaining as its concept might suggest, but for those seeking harder-edged holiday fare, it may be a ho-ho-whole lot of fun."
 Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 37 critics, indicating "mixed or average reviews".
 Opening weekend audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those at PostTrak gave it an overall positive score of 76%.

-MovieWeb wrote, "The first reviews... heap praise on David Harbour's savage Santa Claus."
+MovieWeb wrote, "The first reviews … heap praise on David Harbour's savage Santa Claus."
 Syfy wrote that "critics hail what might be a new holiday classic that more than earns its R-rating by turning every conceivable Christmas item into a deadly weapon" and that Harbour "steals the show".
 Total Film wrote that reviews were mixed, "Some critics are calling Tommy Wirkola's movie a fun riff on the festive genre, while others are critical of its plot and length."
 Box Office Mojo said, "Critics mostly like it."